spoonertaylor/NBA_PySpark/README.md

 ## What are the physical qualities of NBA "positions"?
 It is pretty agreed upon at this point in NBA circles that the 5 original positions that used to define player's positions no longer captures the true positions in the NBA today.
 With stretch 4's, 3 & D wings, scoring point guards vs traditional pass first point guards, we can no longer pigeonhole players into just a point guard, shooting guard, small forward, power forward and center.
 As we start to look at clustering players by their qualities a question I have is: What are the physical qualities (height, weight and age) of these new and improved clusters.

-The first step was to first define our new "positions", which was done by using k-means clustering to fit players into XXXXXXX groups.
+The first step was to first define our new "positions", which was done by using k-means clustering to fit players into 8 groups.
 Since we only have data (for this analysis) from the 2014-2015 season and since we do not have number of possessions, we will use statistics per 48 minutes.
 Using season totals can be problematic because it would just lead to cluster people based on how often they play.
 We ended up deciding on clustering by the following statistics:
 * Points per 48
 * Field Goal Attempts per 48
 * FGP%